 Collaborative research between students and faculty members is an important part of the geology program at Beloit College.
 Under the direction of a member of the Geology faculty, students design and implement a research project, gather and analyze their own data, and present their results.

-Research opportunities are also available through the Keck Geology Consortium, 18 colleges committed to undergraduate education in geology through intercollegiate programs that engage students and faculty in cooperative research.
+Research opportunities are also available through the Keck Geology Consortium which is comprised of 18 colleges committed to undergraduate education in geology through intercollegiate programs that engage students and faculty in cooperative research.
 Among its founders was Beloit College Professor Emeritus Hank Woodard.

 Examples of recent student research projects: